cs-quicklabs/quick-learn/CODE_OF_CONDUCT.md

 community include:

 - Demonstrating empathy and kindness toward other people
-- Being respectful of differing-3 opinions, viewpoints, and experiences
+- Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback
 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience